Finding Your Yoga Photographer

 -How often do you photograph yoga?
 While most photographers photograph daily, photographers usually have 2-3 shoots a week, the other time is spent behind a computer editing and running their company.

-Here are question NOT to ask and why:
+Here are questions NOT to ask and why:

 -Do I get the RAW files?
 RAW files are unedited images.
 Your photographer should edit the images they are giving you, for these final touches are another step in what makes digital photography an art form.